EngreitzLab/cNMF_pipeline/README.md

 ## Description

 A pipeline to connect GWAS variants to genes to disease-associate gene programs.
-This pipeline uses snakemake and cNMF from Kotliar et al. The V2G2P approach could be applied to any GWAS studies with the right cell type(s).
+This pipeline uses snakemake and cNMF from [Kotliar et al.](https://github.com/dylkot/cNMF) The V2G2P approach could be applied to any GWAS studies with the correct cell type(s).

 ### Overview of the V2G2P pipeline
 The V2G2P approach has three components: V2G, G2P, and V2G2P enrichment test.
-Each each coded to work as a stand-alone pipeline.
+Each one works as a stand-alone pipeline.
 Together these three components are essential for V2G2P.
-Below is a overview of the relations among the three steps:
+Below is an overview of the relations among the three steps:

 ![V2G2P overview](./images/V2G2P_flowchart_V2G2P_overview.png)

-The V2G pipeline is [here](https://github.com/EngreitzLab/V2G).
+The V2G pipeline is linked [here](https://github.com/EngreitzLab/V2G).
 Author: Rosa Ma.

 ### Details about G2P and V2G2P enrichment test
 Below is a figure showing the different modules and features within the G2P pipeline: